jrheard/rask/design-doc.md

     talks to the web api for reads/writes

 docker containers
 * 1 docker image for http api crate
 * 1 docker image for recurrence/unwait daemon crate
-    * 1 docker image for db
+* 1 docker image for db (in dev/test)
-        * 1 volume for persistence
+    * 1 volume for persistence (in dev)

 authentication for CLI done via API token

-configuration for CLI will be something to figure out - probably a .raskrc? it'll have to know which IP to point at for the web api backend, and it'll have to know about api token
+configuration for CLI will be something to figure out - probably a .raskrc? hasn't been necessary yet

 no clue how i'll do authentication for phone
     if i allow mobile devices to access the system via an html webapp, how do i store the api token on the phone?